sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Checkpoint and Serving

-Master will send signal to pservers to make checkpoint.
-Each pserver will save parameters in its current KVStore to a distributed file system.
+Master will send signal to PS to make checkpoint.
+Each PS node will save parameters in its current KVStore to a distributed file system.

-Since a pserver only has a subset of the whole model, we have to merge these submodels to get final model for serving.
+Since a PS node only has a subset of the whole model, we have to merge these submodels to get final model for serving.

 ## Interactions among Master, PS and Worker